 HOW LONG DO SOLAR PANELS LAST

-Performance from a solar panel will vary but in most cases guaranteed power output life expectancy is between 3 and 25 years.
-This guaranteed life expectancy rating is usually 80% of the published rating of the Solar panel.
-Of course this will vary from manufacturer to manufacturer, and as always, you typically get what you pay for.
-Watch out for those cheap panels made in Pakichinastan.
+Performance from a solar panel will vary, but in most cases guaranteed power output life expectancy is between 3 and 25 years.
+This guaranteed life expectancy rating is usually 80% of the published rating of the solar panel.
+Of course, this will vary from manufacturer to manufacturer, and as always, you typically get what you pay for.
+Watch out for those cheap panels made in Paki-china-nam-istan.

-This “Rule of Thumb” is intended as a general guide for estimating the DC amps required operating a DC to AC inverter.
-Since the calculations yield approximate values, an appropriate safety factor should be considered when designing and specifying system components, for example: wire, size, and length.
-This basicly is legalese for "oversise your system"
+This “rule of thumb” is intended as a general guide for estimating the DC amps required operating a DC to AC power inverter.
+Since the calculations yield approximate values, an appropriate safety factor should be considered when designing and specifying system components, such as wire, size and length.
+This basically means “oversize your system.”